Suntukan sa Ace Hardware: Response

+Ace Hardware

 On March 31, Ace Hardware Corporation denied any involvement in the event.
 Netizens mockingly expressed their "disappointment" over the advisory, saying that they cancelled prior commitments, such as weddings and even a childbirth, to attend the event.

+On April 4 and 11, 2016, Ace Hardware, in an act that reversed their earlier condemnation, posted a countdown and released a poster for the fictitious event on their official Facebook page.
+On April 15, the day of the scheduled brawl, Ace Hardware prepared a small mock boxing ring where customers could take photos.
+The date also coincidentally fell within a 3-day mallwide sale at SM City Lucena.

+Advertising industry

 Leigh Reyes, President and COO of MullenLowe Philippines, an advertising agency, criticized Ace Hardware's stern reaction to the tongue-in-cheek event, saying that disavowing any involvement and condemning those who organized the stunt is not an effective business strategy, but fame is.
 Reyes suggested using the ensuing publicity to their strategic advantage by offering discounts to actual attendees, for example.

-On April 4 and 11, 2016, Ace Hardware posted a countdown and released a poster for the fictitious event on their official Facebook page.
-On April 15, the day of the scheduled brawl, Ace Hardware prepared a small mock boxing ring where customers could take photos.
-The date also coincidentally fell within a 3-day mallwide sale at SM City Lucena.
+Curiously, this advice was later heeded by the mall, taking advantage of the upcoming sale.